appliedblockchain/ab-website/README.md

 ### Edit project
 * Explain markdown for content in .md file ('<p>' tag used spacing the paragraphs)
 * Logo (path and name)
-    * Pay attention to clients and clients-alt folders
+    * Pay attention to clients and clients folders
     * if doesn't work: check file extension (needs to be jpeg)
     * Logo size
 * Testimonials (take testimonial component and filter by slug [page title])